 Reducing the risk

 In the past, the American Academy of Pediatrics recommended that parents wait until their children were 3 years old before introducing peanuts.
 Despite this recommendation, peanut allergy continued to become more common, suggesting that delaying introduction of peanuts may not help.
-In fact, new information shows that waiting might make the problem worse.
+In fact, recent studies suggest that waiting may increase the risk of allergy.

 Current guidelines on peanut introduction are based on results of a large study that explored the idea that a delay in peanut introduction could be increasing the nation’s peanut allergy problem.
 Early exposure was actually shown to reduce the incidence of peanut allergy later in life.